elisiondan/Performant-Vue-Tree/docs/advanced/node-evaluators.md

   handleNode(node: IProcessedTreeNode, payload: IExpandAllOptions): void {
     if (payload.expandAll) {
       node.__state = 'open';
+      node.__visible = true;
     }
   },
 };

 export default expandAllEvaluator;

 ```
 Do note the we check whether the `expandAll` on *payload* argument is **true** (it would have been false if undefined).
-We set the type of payload for typechecking.
-Naturally, this is not precise, because we do not know upfront it's truly given type.
+When it is, setting the type of payload enabled suggestions and type checking later in the code.
+Naturally, this is not precise, because we do not know upfront it's truly the given type.
 Ideally, it should be set to unknown and only then resolved whether it's the required type or not.
-The scale of typechecking is up to you.
+The scale of type checking is up to you.

 The `__state` attribute is an artificially added attribute for internal purposes.
-However, you may reassign it manually if you need to override the state programatically.
-See [additional node atributes](/guide/internal-node-atributes) for details.
+However, you may reassign it manually if you need to override the state programmatically.
+See [additional node attributes](/guide/internal-node-attributes) for details.

-** Note on classes **
+**Note about ES6 classes**
 Beware that you cannot use classes that would implement the `handleNode` method.
 The methods in classes exist only on their prototype and as such cannot be serialized and passed to the service workers.
-See this [blog post](https://localazy.com/blog/how-to-pass-function-to-web-workers) for a dive in.
+See this [blog post](https://localazy.com/blog/how-to-pass-function-to-web-workers) for a more details.

 ## Registering node evaluator
 Once created, you need to add node evaluators to the tree [options](/guide/options).